Terry Murphy (broadcaster)

 Terry Murphy is a television host and correspondent, best known for her nine years (1989–1998) anchoring the tabloid show Hard Copy and, since 2003, reporting for the entertainment show Extra.
 Previously, she was a news anchor at WLS-TV in Chicago (1976–1980), and at KNXT/KCBS-TV (1980–1984) and KABC-TV (1984–1987), both in Los Angeles; she later returned to KCBS (1987–1989) before moving on to Hard Copy.
 Terry Murphy also worked for WJBK-TV (CBS) Detroit in the early 1970s.
 She appeared in a natural acting role as herself, on Married... with Children in the episode "Shoeway to Heaven" (1994).

 Personal life

 Murphy, a native of Columbus, Ohio and a Delta Gamma alumnus, lives in Los Angeles and is the divorced mother of two sons.
 Graduated from the University of Cincinnati in 1972.
 She recently got remarried to Murray Levy, a former security officer for Nicolas Cage.

-Terry was an active fundraiser in Big Bear Lake, CA, where she served as host for the March of Dimes Celebrity Ski Classic from 1993–1996.
-Terry had a second home there at the time, where her son, Justin Timsit, ski raced with the Snow Summit Race Team.
+Murphy was an active fundraiser in Big Bear Lake, CA, where she served as host for the March of Dimes Celebrity Ski Classic from 1993–1996.
+Murphy had a second home there at the time, where her son, Justin Timsit, ski raced with the Snow Summit Race Team.

-She was born Terry Chellis.
-Went to Bishop Hartley High in Columbus and was 1966 Miss Ohio.
+Murphy was born Terry Chellis.
+She went to Bishop Hartley High in Columbus and was 1966 Miss Ohio.